yuyang339/cs140e-21spr/labs/2-cross-check/PRELAB.md

    0. Setting your `CS140E_2021_PATH` variable (see below).

+   1. `0-hello`: checks that step 0 above worked.

-   1. `fake-pi` : trivial user-level emulator for your pi code.
+   2. `0-fake-pi` : trivial user-level emulator for your pi code.
       You will use this approach to cross-check your implementation against everyone else's to ensure everyone is equivalant.
 Thus, if one person is correct, everyone is correct.

-   2. `trace` : simple example of how to override routines using the linker.
+   3. `0-tracing-unix` and `0-tracing-pi`: simple example of how to override routines using the linker.
 You will use this to trace the PUT/GET calls when run on the actual pi hardware and do the same comparison to everyone else, and compare to when you replace our staff `gpio.o` with your own.

 If you're going to modify these, please copy the directory --- I'm still modifying and playing around with the code, so you'd get conflicts